awsdocs/aws-secrets-manager-docs/doc_source/reference_secret_json_structure.md

-# JSON structure of AWS Secrets Manager database credential secrets<a name="reference_secret_json_structure"></a>
+# JSON structure of AWS Secrets Manager secrets<a name="reference_secret_json_structure"></a>

-If you want to turn on automatic rotation in Secrets Manager for a database credential secret, the secret must be in the correct JSON structure\.
-During rotation, Secrets Manager uses the information in the secret to connect to the database and update the credentials there\.
-When you use the AWS CLI or one of the SDKs to store a secret, you must provide the secret in one of the following structures\.
-When you use the console to store a database secret, Secrets Manager automatically creates it in the correct JSON structure\.
+If you want to turn on automatic rotation for a Secrets Manager secret, it must be in the correct JSON structure\.
+During rotation, Secrets Manager uses the information in the secret to connect to the credential source and update the credentials there\.

+Note that when you use the console to store a database secret, Secrets Manager automatically creates it in the correct JSON structure\.

-You can add more key/value pairs to a database secret, for example to contain connection information for replica databases in other Regions\.
+You can add more key/value pairs to a secret, for example in a database secret, to contain connection information for replica databases in other Regions\.

 **Topics**
 + [Amazon RDS MariaDB secret structure](#reference_secret_json_structure_rds-maria)